Impressive battery life (for Wear OS)

 The TicWatch Pro 4G/LTE has serious competition outside of the Wear OS bubble.

-If you’re desperate to make calls from your wrist and are fully committed to the Wear OS platform, there’s no better option out there yet — if the pending cellular features work as advertised, that is.
+If you’re desperate to make calls from your wrist and are fully committed to the Wear OS platform, there’s no better option out there.
 However, persistent software issues and aging core hardware put the TicWatch Pro 4G/LTE at a severe disadvantage against its non-Wear OS rivals.